Venus Class LKS2

 English

-In English, we will be focusing on poetry and instructional writing over the next half term.
-We will be using ‘The Color Collector’ by Nicholas Solis (American spelling) and ‘Climate Action’ by Georgina Stevens.
-The children will continue to learn about the features of poetry including stanzas and verses, as well as looking at the features of writing instructions.
+In English, we will be focusing on narrative and poetry writing over the next half term.
+We will be using ‘The Lost Thing ’ by Shaun Tan and ‘The River’ by Valerie Bloom.
+The children will continue to learn about the features of a narrative combined with instruction writing.
 The children will continue to learn and use the Year 3 and 4 common exception words and SPAG within their writing.

 Guided Reading

-We are using the Comprehension Ninja programme which has been designed to be an essential resource for teaching reading comprehension skills and building pupil confidence.
+We are using the Comprehension Ninja and Vipers programme which has been designed to be an essential resource for teaching reading comprehension skills and building pupil confidence.
 The scheme focuses on information retrieval, using core comprehension skills that underpin the reading domains set out by the National Curriculum.
 We will focus on using a question to create an explanatory answer.

 Maths